My Emacs setup [OUTDATED]

 jedi:goto-definition

-Without doubt the single biggest productivity boost in my entire python config is this keybinding that takes me to the definition of the method or function invocation I'm looking at:
+Without doubt the single biggest productivity boost in my old python config was this keybinding that takes me to the definition of the method or function invocation I'm looking at:

 (add-hook 'python-mode-hook